Ever wondered how to build your own self-driving car?

 In the world of automotive innovation, history often serves as a foundation for future advancements.
 The Autonomous Driving Infineon Car, built by ChipGlobe's Carenuity team, is a testament to this principle.
 This cutting-edge vehicle not only embodies the latest in autonomous driving technology but also pays homage to the legendary Schaeffler FAG Model MF3, presented in June 2009.
 The shark-like design of the MF3, a symbol of speed and precision, has been reincarnated in 2025 in a 1:10 ratio model, showcasing the seamless blend of past and present engineering marvels.

 The unveiling of the Schaeffler FAG Model MF3 took place at an evening event at the foyer of Schaeffler.
-This event was graced by notable figures such as Dr. Grunau, a former representative of the management board of FAG Schaeffler Group Industry, and Dipl.-Ing.
+This event was graced by notable figures such as Dr. Grunau, the former representative of the management board of FAG Schaeffler Group Industry, and Dipl.-Ing.
 Seubert, the former chairman of the Unterfranken district association of the Verein Deutscher Ingenieure (VDI).
 Their presence underscored the importance of innovation and collaboration in the engineering community.
 After several wins, the MF3 was finally parked on the first floor of the THWS University in Schweinfurt, where it continues to inspire students and engineers alike.

 Fast forward to today, the Autonomous Driving Infineon Car represents a leap forward in automotive technology.
 Built by Carenuity in 2025, this model leverages advanced AI competencies to navigate home and office environments autonomously.
 Carenuity's expertise in AI and sensor technology ensures that the vehicle can make real-time decisions with precision and reliability, enhancing safety and efficiency on its patrols.